-In New York divorce, a spouse's entitlement to Maintenance (alimony) and the Equitable Distribution of marital property are contained in the statutory factors enumerated in the New York Domestic Relations Law Section 236(B).
+In a New York divorce, a spouse's entitlement to Maintenance (alimony) and the Equitable Distribution of marital property is contained in the statutory factors enumerated in the New York Domestic Relations Law Section 236(B).

 Marital Property